 Homemade lemon curd can be replaced with store-bought.

 You may have leftover pound cake depending on how thick it was sliced.
+Freeze for use in other recipes or as an add-in to ice cream.

 Here are a few of my favorite products used for making this dessert.
+Click on the photos for more information:

 The small print: If you decide to purchase something at Amazon after following my link, I receive a small commission, at no additional cost to you, which I use to pay for web hosting and services for this blog.